Pay for Trial Class

-Many of the techniques in Karate-Do have a self defence application.
-During the course of your Karate-Do training you will be taught how to avoid situations and react under pressure.
-Bushido Karate Club a specialised adults-only karate class, which teaches traditional karate-do and practical self defence techniques and how to handle certain situations.
+Many of the techniques in Karate-Do have a self-defence application.
+Bushido Karate Club is a traditional Shotokan Karate-Do club which teaches traditional karate-do and practical self-defence techniques and how to handle certain situations.

 Is Karate-Do an Effective Self-Defence

-Karate is the ultimate in unarmed self-defence.
-It is designed to disable with one move; it has techniques against all forms of attack and has been developed through centuries of harsh experience.
-Most importantly, it trains the mental and emotional skills of combat, as well as the physical.
-Strength and size are not important in Karate - it can be performed well with whatever strength you have, by relying on technique, speed and co-ordination.
-Karate teaches you how to avoid possible confrontations - it is far better to de-fuse or to avoid a dangerous situation than to confront it.
-If you would like to see some of our other Frequently Asked Questions click here.
+Karate is a very capable martial art and has techniques against all forms of attacks.
+Karate-Do trains the mental and emotional skills of combat, as well as the physical.
+Strength and size are not necessary for Karate - it can be performed well with whatever strength you have by relying on technique, speed and coordination.
+If you want to see some of our other Frequently Asked Questions, click here.

 Some helpful Self-Defence tips

 The most effective self-defence technique is learning how to avoid trouble and danger.
-These are just helpful tips to watch out for but are not designed as a complete replacement to Karate-Do training which over years of training will teach you to be aware of your surroundings and to be able to defend yourself.
+These are just helpful tips to watch out for but are not designed as a complete replacement for Karate-Do training which, over years of training, will teach you to be aware of your surroundings and to be able to defend yourself.